'One Day at a Time' Is Saved—Pop TV Rescues Canceled Netflix Sitcom for Season 4

 That “outpouring of love,” once it became clear Netflix had no intention of reviving the series, was channeled into a committed social media campaign aimed at reviving the series elsewhere, with high-profile proponents like Hamilton creator Lin-Manuel Miranda speaking out in support of the show.

-Lear serves as an executive producer on the updated One Day at a Time, along with Everybody Loves Raymond veteran Mike Royce and How I Met Your Mother alum Gloria Calderón Kellett.
+Lear serves as an executive producer on the updated One Day at a Time, along with Everybody Loves Raymond veteran Mike Royce and How I Met Your Motheralum Gloria Calderón Kellett.

 “Three months ago, I was heartbroken with the news of our beloved One Day At A Time’s cancellation,” Lear added in a statement.
 “Today, I’m overwhelmed with joy to know the Alvarez family will live on,” he said.
 “Thank you to my producing partner, Brent Miller, our incredibly talented co-showrunners, Mike Royce and Gloria Calderón Kellett, and of course, Sony, for never once giving up on the show, our actors or the possibility that a cable network could finally save a cancelled series that originated on a streaming service.
 And one last thank you to, Pop, for having the guts to be that first cable network.
 Even this I get to experience – at 96.”